AbdyyEee/PylibMS/README.md

 * Mobile (Specific titles only)
 * Nintendo Switch

-MSBF is in current in the works.
+MSBF is currently in the works.

 # Features and Usage
 Simple preview of the library is below.
 See [the wiki](https://github.com/AbdyyEee/PylibMS/wiki) for more explanations and examples.